nicolezattarin/nicolezattarin/README.md

-## Ciao people from the world! 👋🏻 I'm Nicole

 - 🎓 BSc in Physics @ University of Milan
 - 📚 MSc in ICT for internet and multimedia @ University of Padova
 - 📈 Working on ML models for trading